kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Cleanup of rules and dashboards

-We've continued to clean up rules and dashboards.
+We've continued to clean up Prometheus rules and Grafana dashboards.
 Several rules for Kubernetes introduced by Kyma itself have been removed, as they overlapped with the community-based rules.
 With that, the monitoring chart is fully based on the rules provided by the community upstream chart.
 Also, one more Kubernetes-related Grafana dashboard called **Kyma / Pods** has been removed, as it overlapped with the existing dashboards.

 ### Complete Istio metrics